 “So whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.”
 (Matthew 7:12)

 I can tell you from experience that many a marriage therapist will tell you that love for your spouse – as an emotion – fades, thus ending so many marriages.
 Love for your spouse – as a character trait – often referred to as a conscious choice, must often be employed despite emotions to the contrary.
 When this is present, marriages succeed.
-This is no different with your fellow man.
+This is no different with love for God, or love for your fellow man.

 Then why don’t I hear Christian leaders suggest the same thing?